PavelLoparev/connector/README.md

 # Tests
 Please [see tests](https://github.com/PavelLoparev/connector/blob/master/tests/ConnectorTest.php) for more information and use-cases.

-in order to run tests type:
+In order to run tests type:

 `$ composer install`